worldbank/gld/Support/A - Guides and Documentation/GLD_Manual_V.1.0.md

 ### Do-files: header guidelines

-Each do file should have a header that gives relevant context information (see Box 1, next page) that helps understand the harmonization process not only for other users but for the harmonizers themselves at later points in time.
+Each do file should have a header that gives relevant context information (see Box 1) that helps understand the harmonization process not only for other users but for the harmonizers themselves at later points in time.
 It contains four blocks: